A collection LED control examples for Arduino

 Illuminance levels are abstract until you measure them in a real space however.
 Although professional lux meters are expensive, there are many lux meter apps available for mobile devices that use your device’s camera.
 It’s worthwhile to download one and use it to get to know what different lux readings look like to your eye.
 App-based readings aren’t too accurate, but they give you the general idea.

 You can control 12-24V DC sources with power transistors or MOSFETs from a microcontroller.
-The three transistor models below work well for this purpose.
+You can also control them from an LED driver.
+The three transistor models and the LED driver below work well for this purpose.

 The control method here isn’t affected by whether your power supply is capable of dimming or not, because you’ll be doing the dimming yourself from a microcontroller.
 That said, some LED sources dim better than others, so you may have to shop around to find the ones you like.

-In the circuits below, a transistor is connected to a GPIO pin of the microcontroller.
+In the circuits below, a transistor or LED driver is connected to a GPIO pin of the microcontroller.
 You can turn the light source on by taking the GPIO pin high, and turn it off by taking the pin low.
 You can dim the source by using pulse width modulation (PWM) to the pin.
+The LED fading examples in this repository can all work with these circuits.

 The TIP120 transistor (datasheet) is a bipolar transistor, designed for high current inductive loads like motors.
 These transistors have been a staple in my projects for decades.
 Darlington transistors are actually two transistors in one, where the pairing of the two results in higher gain.
 The TIP120 has a built-in snubber diode to prevent damage from back-voltage generated by motors.
 You don’t actually need these things for controlling LEDs, but what makes the TIP120 useful is that it can control a load up to 60V and 5A and it can be controlled reliably by either a 5V or 3.3V output from a microcontroller.